butames/markdown-cv/index.md

 ## Other Work Experience

+`2017`
+__Graduate Assistant, Division.
+Health Management and Community Health, UTHealth (Houston, TX)__
+- Taught online public health courses to Nursing and undergraduate students (Partnership with the University of the Incarnate Word).
+- Develop public health courses for nursing students and undergraduate students (Partnership with the University of the Incarnate Word).

+`2015 - 2016`
+__Graduate Assistant, Division of Health Promotion and Behavioral Sciences, UTHealth (Houston, TX)__
+- Assist faculty in writing and submitting grants.
+- Monitor and track faculty research projects.

 `2013 - 2015`
 __Graduate Assistant Library Services, UTHealth (Houston, TX)__
 - Catalog and maintain the library materials.